 What are the best counters for Therian forme Thundurus in Pokémon Go?

 As an Electric and Flying type, Therian forme Thundurus is weak to Rock and Ice type damage.
-While Incarnate forme Thundurus is capable of dealing Electric, Ghost, Fighting, and Dark type damage, Therian forme swaps out a Ghost type move for a Poison type move.
+While Incarnate forme Thundurus is capable of dealing Electric, Fighting, Dark and Ghost type damage, Therian forme swaps out a Ghost type move for a Poison type move.
 Additionally, his attack is higher and his defense lower, meaning the potential counters perform a little differently.

-The Sinnoh Stone evolution of Gen I's Rhydon, Rhyperior falls in just behind Shadow Tyranitar for this Raid.
+The Sinnoh Stone evolution of Gen I's Rhydon, Rhyperior is the top non-Shadow counter for this Raid.
 Thanks to the Rhyhorn Community Day, as well as other events, most players have at least one or two powered up.
 As a Ground and Rock type, it resists Electric and Poison type attacks, but takes double damage from Fighting.
 If you are bringing Rhyperior to this fight, you'll want it to know Smack Down and Rock Wrecker.
 If you don't have the Community Day exclusive move or the Elite TM to get it, Stone Edge can work, just not nearly as well.

-Pulling slightly ahead of Mamoswine, the Legendary Sword of Justice Terrakion performs quite well in this Raid.
-In addition to its three runs in Raids, it was also featured as a Pokémon Go Battle League reward encounter, so most players have had a chance to add this Legendary to their collection.
+Next up, one of the Legendary Swords of Justice, Terrakion performs quite well in this Raid.
+In addition to multiple runs in raids, it was also featured as a Pokémon Go Battle League reward encounter, so most players have had a chance to add this Legendary to their collection.
 As a Rock and Fighting type, Terrakion takes half damage from Dark and Poison, but double from Fighting.
 If you're bringing Terrakion to this fight, you want Smack Down and Rock Slide for its moveset.

 Another Sinnoh Stone evolution, Mamoswine performs very well in this Raid.
 As an Ice and Ground type, it takes reduced damage from Electric and Poison type attacks, but double from Fighting.
 Having been featured in a number of events, including Community Day, most players have a couple in their roster, as well as plenty of Candy for powering them up.
 If you're bringing Mamoswine to this fight, you'll want it to know Powder Snow and Avalanche.